-Dismissal For (Serious) Cause (Summary Dismissal)
+Dismissal for (Serious) Cause (Summary Dismissal)

 Termination without notice is permitted where the employee commits an act of serious misconduct.
-Serious misconduct is a breach of contract by the employee that is serious enough to warrant immediate termination because it demonstrates an intention by the employee not to be bound by their employment contract.
+Serious misconduct is a breach of contract by the employee that is serious enough to warrant immediate termination because it demonstrates an intention by the employee not to be bound by his or her employment contract.
 Employment contracts commonly include examples of when termination for serious misconduct will be justified, including but not limited to where the employee is charged with a criminal offence.
 The Fair Work Regulations 2009 (Cth) also have a definition of serious misconduct which includes examples of theft, fraud, assault, being intoxicated at work and refusing to carry out a lawful and reasonable instruction.

 Deeds of release or settlement/termination agreements are permitted in Australia.
 They can be used at the time of termination and are standard in the settlement of claims.
 They are most commonly in the form of a deed of release.
 The deed must be in writing, signed, witnessed (if executed by an individual outside Victoria) and stated to be a deed.
 It will only become effective on the date the parties indicate (by words and by the conduct and the circumstances surrounding the execution of the deed) that they intend to be bound.

 Releases are not able to cover statutory workers’ compensation claims (which relate to workplace injuries) or claims under superannuation legislation (which is a compulsory retirement-funding scheme).